2023 Best Liberal Arts & Humanities Schools in Minnesota

 Top 10 Best Liberal Arts / Sciences & Humanities Schools

-Our 2023 rankings named Anoka-Ramsey Community College the best school in Minnesota for liberal arts / sciences and humanities students.
-Located in the large suburb of Coon Rapids, Anoka-Ramsey Community College-Coon Rapids Campus is a public school with a medium-sized student population.
+Our analysis found Anoka-Ramsey Community College to be the best school for liberal arts / sciences and humanities students who want to pursue a degree in Minnesota.
+Located in the large suburb of Coon Rapids, Anoka-Ramsey Community College-Coon Rapids Campus is a public college with a medium-sized student population.

 On average, liberal arts / sciences and humanities graduates from Anoka-Ramsey Community College-Coon Rapids Campus take out $13,000 in student loans while working on their degree.